-Pollyanna Turner joined Changing Relations in 2014 – she is responsible for building relations with schools, colleges & academies to support them with our range of education & training.
-Polly managed The Women’s Voices Project during 2015 & 2016 overseeing the theatrical enhancements & managing the tour of our play Make do and Mend which has recently been digitally captured & remade as a film to enable wider viewing & use as a stimulus for education & training with a range of professional organisations.
-Polly helped in developing our partner project, Men’s Voices.
-Polly also facilitates our arts & education workshops & supports our Associate Artists as Artistic Director in the shaping of creative projects crystalising our commitment to an inter-disciplinary, combined arts approach, drawing on visual, aural & performing arts in our creative output to maximise our aesthetic impact.
+Pollyanna Turner joined Changing Relations in 2014.
+She is responsible for building relations with schools, colleges & academies to support them with our range of education & training.
+Polly managed The Women’s Voices Project during 2015 & 2016, overseeing the theatrical enhancements & managing the tour of our play Make Do and Mend which has recently been remade as a film to enable wider viewing & use as a stimulus for education & training with a range of professional organisations.
+Polly helped develop our partner project, Men’s Voices, facilitates our arts & education workshops & supports our Associate Artists as Artistic Director in the shaping of creative projects, crystalising our commitment to an inter-disciplinary, combined arts approach, drawing on visual, aural & performing arts in our creative output to maximise our aesthetic impact.

 Polly is a Visual Artist & Educator.
 After completing a BA in Fine Art at Kingston University & a PGCE from Cambridge University, she spent 5 years teaching Art in a secondary school, while continuing to create & exhibit her own work, before returning to the North East in 2014 to pursue arts within a community setting for young people & adults.
 Polly supported the women who shared their stories for MDAM, bringing their words to life with an immersive, interactive stage & set for our final theatre performances in 2015 & 2016 & exhibited her own body of work alongside producing a public exhibition & community showcase of work for the Men’s Voices project in 2017.